NervanaSystems/ngraph/doc/sphinx/source/fusion/index.rst

 simplifications, and fusion.
 Most passes share the same mode of operation (or the same operational structure) and consist of various stages (each one a :term:`step`) where a developer can experiment with the intercepted or dynamic graph.
-These steps may by cycled or recycled as needed:
+These steps may be cycled or recycled as needed:

 #.
 Locate a list of potentially-transformable subgraphs in the given graph.
 #.
 Transform the selected candidates into semantically-equivalent subgraphs